WWE Rumors: Two More Huge Names Revealed For 2019 Class Of WWE Hall Of Fame

 After the New World Order came into place, Beefcake eventually transformed his entire appearance and turned into The Disciple.
 Once again, he was partnered with Hulk Hogan and often did the dirty work for him and the entire nWo.

 It actually wouldn’t be surprising if it were Hulk Hogan who did the induction speech for Beefcake at the WWE Hall of Fame ceremony.
-Of course, that is if WWE doesn’t end up getting rid of inductors as recently reported by Inquisitr.
+Of course, that is if WWE doesn’t end up getting rid of inductors as recently reported by The Inquisitr.

 During his time in WWF, Beefcake won only one title and that was the WWF Tag Team Championship with Greg Valentine.